Sora Schools proves that students thrive in student-led online education.

 Interested In Learning More?

-If you’d like to learn more about our innovative project-based program, click here to register for a Coffee Chat with our admissions team.
+If you’d like to learn more about our innovative project-based program, click here to register for an event with our admissions team.